 A friend suffering from osteoporosis was thrilled when I advised he include large amounts of this plant in his daily diet, especially in bone broths.
-This particular study (click here) found the plant to have 638 mg/100g serving…that’s significant!
+This particular study (click here) found the plant to have 638 mg/100g of calcium per serving…that’s significant!
 Although I recommended he stop smoking and drinking carbonated beverages for greater impact, it was nice to again share in the gifts the wild plants offer.
 This exchange with hundreds, if not thousands, of people during my sailing adventure through the Caribbean was deeply nourishing.

 These beauties are carpeting the jungle floor here in Panama right now.
 Genipa americana has become a new favorite.
 I have not yet tasted its wild fruits, or been able to make a blue-black dye from its immature fruits, but I have begun a relationship with this tree…and that is a beautiful place to start.

 For those who love cookbooks, the recent release of One Big Table by Molly O’Neill will dazzle you with a huge supply of foods found throughout America.
 If you look deep within its 880 pages, you will find 3 of those highlighting myself and several wild greens found throughout America.